 India’s disappearing camels: How a law to save them is wiping them out

-As the global camel population rises, it’s on a drastic decline in India.
+As global camel population rises, it’s on a drastic decline in India.
 Breeders and experts say a law passed by the BJP in Rajasthan state is the primary reason.

 Rajasthan, India – Jeetu Singh’s camel stands calm, munching the leaves of a Khejri tree in the Jaisalmer district of India’s desert state of Rajasthan.